Scholarships

 School of Music Scholarships

 Music scholarships are primarily directed at talented music and music education majors, but we do have a very small number of non-major scholarships awarded to highly talented performers, especially in underrepresented instrument/voice areas in our ensembles.
-Scholarships awards are based on a performance audition at a Mizzou Music Day.
-Please email music@missouri.edu if you have questions about auditions or sign up now to register for an audition.
+Scholarship awards are based on a performance audition at a Mizzou Music Day.
+Please email musicadmissions@missouri.edu if you have questions about auditions or sign up now to register for an audition.
 In order to maintain a scholarship from year to year, students must maintain a 2.75 GPA, not receive any grade below a C- in a music class and be a student in good standing with the University.
+Additional requirements to maintain a scholarship will be included in the initial or updated scholarship letter.

 Scholarship Appeal Process

-Our scholarships are automatically renewable for three years if the parameters of the original scholarship letter are kept (grade point, no low grades, good standing, etc).
-If a student will be adding a fifth year to their university experience or has lost their scholarship for any reason, they can send an appeal to the Scholarship Coordinator, Victoria Deutsch.
-For a scholarship extension request, this needs to happen a full semester before the scholarship would be renewed.
-Appeals should come by email and include a short paragraph explaining why the request is necessary.
-This appeal will then be sent to the larger scholarship compliance committee for a decision after checking the necessary parameters.
+Our scholarships are automatically renewable for up to four years total if the parameters of the original scholarship letter are kept (grade point, no low grades, good standing, etc).
+If a student will be adding a fifth year to their university experience or has lost their scholarship for any reason, they can submit a Scholarship Appeal Request Form or contact the Scholarship Coordinator, Natalie Parker.
+For a scholarship extension or update request, this needs to happen a full semester before the scholarship would be renewed.
+Submitted appeals will be sent to the larger scholarship compliance committee for a decision after checking the necessary parameters.
 The student will be notified of the decision by email by the Scholarship Coordinator.
-This process usually takes 1-2 weeks for all the communication to be completed.
+This process usually takes 1-2 weeks for all the communication to be completed, sometimes longer during heavy event periods during the school year.
+Fifth year appeals will be discussed after May 1.

 Undergraduate Composition Scholarships